ghc/ghc/README.md

 * Build flavours and conventional command line flags are not implemented: [#188][flavours-issue].
 * Cross-compilation is not implemented: [#177][cross-compilation-issue].

+Check out [milestones] to see when we hope to resolve the above limitations.

 How to contribute
 -----------------